chapmanjacobd/journal/programming/linux/misconceptions.md

 The only way to get a nested one/one/ folder is to do this:

+    $ rsync -auh --remove-source-files one three/one
-    $ rsync -auh --remove-source-files one three/one/
+    $ rsync -auh --remove-source-files one three/one/  # equivalent
     $ tree
     .
     ├── one